sembr/specification/README.md

 semantic line breaks make it easier to identify grammatical mistakes and find opportunities to simplify and clarify without altering original intent.

+For a **collaborator**,
+semantic line breaks keep version control history focused: a change to one sentence or clause shows up as a change to one line, rather than as a reflow of the entire paragraph.

 For a **reader**,
 semantic line breaks are entirely invisible — no changes to the source text appear in the final rendered output.